scloud19/SECipedia/Ethical Hacking/owasp/owasp_injection.md

             GO

-          This will return a listing of all files Obviously, it can get much worse than this but the commands that are issued have the same privilege level as the server
+          This will return a listing of all files Obviously, it can get much worse than this.

+          The commands that are issued have the same privilege level as the server

           This is turned off by default, but it wasn't always that way.
 Thus there are vulnerable systems out there.

-        2) Reading sensitive data from the database (SSNs)
+        2) Reading sensitive data from the database (Ex: SSNs)
-        3) Modifying data in the database (account balances)
+        3) Modifying data in the database (Ex: account balances)
         4) Executing administrative operations on the database (shutting it down)

-  Ex: SQL injection
+  Ex: SQLi
     Ex: What the the developer is expecting example
 Instead of inputting a normal value in a form field, url's query string user inserts www.snuggie4cats.s/products?id,type=products i